Steep, Hampshire: 19th century to Second World War

 By the 1830s the British Agricultural Revolution had disturbed traditional society and created a class of labourers who struggled to support their families in rural areas.
 This led to an unrest known as the Swing Riots which swept across southern England, consequently reaching Selborne and Liphook in September 1830.
-The Parliamentary Enclosure Acts of 1856 established a new land pattern for nearby Steep Marsh and Stroud, which still exists today.
+The parliamentary inclosure acts of 1856 established a new land pattern for nearby Steep Marsh and Stroud, which still exists today.
 There was also extensive land drainage between 1860 and 1880; conduits and sluices were constructed to take water from Ashford Stream for the artificial flooding of hay meadows.
 In Steep, hops were grown for use in local breweries, watercress produced for commercial use, and a condensed milk factory was in operation in Steep Marsh.

 Voluntary schools were built in Steep in 1875, and the first almshouses were constructed by William Eames in 1882.
 The first coeducational boarding school in England, Bedales School was constructed in 1899 at a cost of approximately £60,000, which at the time of 1912, had an enrolment of 160 children.
 However, another source described the school as being constructed in 1900, and was formerly located in Lindfield, West Sussex.

 The First World War poet Edward Thomas lived in the village; his children attended Bedales and his wife also taught there.

 The prominent English poet, author and artist Thomas Sturge Moore lived at "Hillcroft" in Steep from 1919 to 1927, while his children Daniel and Riette attended Bedales.
 Sturge Moore took an active interest in Bedales, giving readings, speaking at Sunday assemblies, and teaching a class in aesthetics in 1924–1925.